apache/buildstream/doc/source/format.rst

    # Specify some dependencies
    depends:
-   - elements/element1.bst
+   - element1.bst
-   - elements/element2.bst
+   - element2.bst

 Relationships between elements are specified with the ``depends`` attribute.
-Element definitions may depend on other elements by specifying the project relative path to the elements on which they depend here.
-See `Dependencies`_ for more information on the dependency model.
+Elements may depend on other elements by specifying the :ref:`element path <project_element_path>` relative filename to the elements they depend on here.

+See :ref:`format_dependencies` for more information on the dependency model.

 .. _format_sources: